 The first mile of the hike begins at Artist Point and shares the trail with Chain Lakes Loop.
 The easy-to-follow trail has a gentle grade as you hike alongside Table Mountain (a short and spicy trail).

-At the end of mile one, you’ll reach the fork where the trail splits between Ptarmigan Ridge and Chain Lakes Loop.
+At the end of mile one, you’ll reach the Chain Lakes Trail Junction, where the trail splits between Ptarmigan Ridge and Chain Lakes Loop.
 It can be easy to miss!
 Stay to the left for Ptarmigan Ridge and veer right for Chain Lakes Loop.

 Mile 2

 This mile is also very exposed to the sun.
-After veering off from Chain Lakes Loop Trail, you’ll begin to descend.
+After veering off from the Chain Lakes Loop Trail, you’ll begin to descend.
 The loss of elevation gain is steep, offering a number of switchbacks before hiking along a rocky outcropping.
-Shaded by mountains, this section of trail receives very little light until the middle of the day, making it icy and at points treacherous.
+Shaded by mountains, this section of the trail receives very little light until the middle of the day, making it icy and at times treacherous.

 Mile two consists of elevation loss and minimal elevation gain.
 The views are incredible and overlook the valley but it’s just a little glimpse of the beauty that is to come.